 Carl Hedinger: Where do you live in North Carolina and what brought you here?
 Do you like it here?

 Margaritte Malfy: I currently live in Cary.
 We moved here seven years ago, one of my sisters has been here for about 15 years.
 Liza moved here from San Francisco about 15 years ago and my younger sister, Deb moved here from Pennsylvania about 10 years ago.
-We were born in Goldsboro, on Seymour Johnson Air Force Base, and sort of moved around a bit.
+We were born in Goldsboro, on Seymour Johnson Air Force Base, (one of the town’s Four Ps) and sort of moved around a bit.
 I ended up in New York City and stayed there for about 20 years!
 So you could say this is a bit of a homecoming of sorts, all three of us coming back South.
 I like it a lot, we love the proximity to the beaches and the mountains.
 We have also met some very wonderful people in North Carolina!

 Becoming a Chef